krunkosaurus/chartstack/test/blog/_posts/2014-05-01-evolution-of-chartstack-api.md

 1. **Class name change:** `chartstack.Dataset` class has been renamed to `chartstack.Model` as it is a more familiar standard for those that understand MVC patterns or have used frameworks like Backbone.js
 2. **Added row/column language to methods:** When modifying data some charting frameworks use concepts like `xLabel` while others use `rowLabel`.
 Because we want users to understand the [Universal Date Format](https://github.com/keenlabs/chartstack/wiki/Unified-Chart-Data-Format) inside and out (it looks like a table of data) we are going to standardize on row and column.
-3. **Date method change**: Note that the view property `dateformat: 'MM-DD'` has changed to `rowLabelDateFormat: 'MM-DD'` and `columnLabelDateFormat: 'MM-DD'`.
-The previous property assumed dates occured only in row labels when columns can contain dates, too.
+3. **Date method change**: Note that the model property `dateformat: 'MM-DD'` has changed to `rowLabelDateFormat: 'MM-DD'` and `columnLabelDateFormat: 'MM-DD'` and moved from a model property to a view property.
+This is because the previous property assumed dates occured only in row labels when columns can contain dates, too.
+Additionally, formatting labels is something that should be handled in the view and not at the data level.
 4. **Filter method change**: `.filter` method has now split into two methods: `.filterRows` and `.filterColumns`.
 This is more implicit and simplifies parsing the selection.
 Additionally there is now similiar methods called `.onlyRows` and `.onlyColumns` which will reduce down to only the passed selection.
 5. **this.view change**: Inside the modal's event object `this.view` has been changed to `this.parent`.
 6. **Some comment documentation**: Added a few comments to point out "hidden" functionality that wouldn't be obvious to the end user: for example when specifying a data adapter (to convert 3rd party data to universal data) you can optionally inline a function instead that will be passed the raw fetched data to process.